-The spritz is another Italian cocktail made with prosecco and soda water or seltzer.
-Here, the Negroni spritz is a Negroni sbagliato with an added “spritz” of soda water.
-The prosecco and soda decrease the perceived bitterness of the Negroni.
+The spritz is another Italian cocktail made with Prosecco and soda water or seltzer.
+Here, the Negroni spritz is a Negroni sbagliato (i.e. Campari, sweet vermouth, and Prosecco) with an added “spritz” of soda water.
+The Prosecco and soda help decrease the perceived bitterness of the Negroni.

-Step 1: find a place to open your bubbly that isn’t going to take out an eye or break some glass if the cork escapes you.
+Step 1: Find a place to open your Prosecco that won’t take out an eye or break glass if the cork escapes you.

-Step 3: put your hand on top of the bottle and carefully untwist the wire cage and remove it from the cork.
+Step 3: Put your hand on top of the bottle and carefully untwist the cage and remove it.

-Step 4: now put your hand on top of the cork and hold it firmly.
+Step 4: Put your hand on top of the cork and hold it firmly.
 Slowly and gently rotate the bottle until the cork quietly pops out.